Developer Guide

 # 1. run single configuration in cluster, once

-vast execution cluster download
+vast exec cluster upload-to-share

-# Results are organized as: <results-dir>/run-<timestamp>/<config-name>/<test_number>/
+# Files are organized as: <results-dir>/<campaign-name>-<timestamp>/<config-name>/<run_number>/

 For long-running tests, you can use detached mode to run jobs in the background: